Dil Sambhal Jaa Zara: Plot

 Ahana Raichand (Smriti Kalra), a young woman, was always loved by her father.
 Her mother, Laila Raichand (Niki Aneja Walia), is a sly, ambitious, greedy woman who cheated on her husband.
 Ahana's father dies of shock taking his wife's betrayal too hard.
-Ahana witnesses their argument hereby developing an intense hatred for her mother.
+Ahana witnesses their argument, thereby developing an intense hatred for her mother.

 Ahana, frustrated at her life at home after her father's death, finds solace in Anant Mathur (Sanjay Kapoor), a widowed friend of her father.
 Saloni Raichand (Cheshtha Bhagat), Ahana's elder sister, is about to be married to her sweetheart, Tarun Gupta (Puneet Sharma).
 Tarun's father, Mahendra Gupta (Indraneel Bhattacharya), is not keen on letting them get married since he is aware of Laila's gold-digging tendencies.
 He wants Saloni to sign a prenup.
 When Laila finds out she is infuriated and wants to cancel the wedding.
 The plot twist comes in the form of Saloni's pregnancy.

 Laila agrees to the wedding on the condition that Tarun provides 3 crore rupees to her.
 Tarun and Saloni get married.

 Meanwhile, Laila sets her eyes on marrying Anant as he is a rich businessman in order to pay off her debts and increase her social status.
 But Anant proposes to Ahana and they decide to get married.
 Rehaan Khanna (Aashim Gulati), son of Anant's friend, convinces Roshni, Anant's daughter, to give her blessings.
-Anant goes to Laila to ask for Ahana's hand in marriage to him.
+Anant goes to Laila to ask for Ahana's hand in marriage.
 Laila is furious.
 She agrees to the marriage and puts forward a condition to Anant.
 As the story continues Ahana and Anant face many obstacles in their marriage due to the age difference, society, rivalry and family.